 Bus drivers are the school authority on bus routes.
 Students are always to obey their driver.
 Violation of bus rules will result in the bus consequences indicated below and additional school consequences as indicated in this handbook's Code of Conduct.
 Administrators have the authority to use discretion when enforcing bus consequences.
 All administrators also have the responsibility to impose an appropriate level of consequence for clear and blatant violations of the bus rules and TUSD Code of Conduct.
-This would include applying a higher level of consequence for serious violations of the code, even if it would be the student's first offense.

-1st referral: Warning

-2nd referral: Loss of bus privilege for 1-3 days3rd Referral: Loss of bus privilege for 3-5 days4th Referral: Loss of bus privileges for a term to be determined by an administrator
+This would include applying a higher level of consequence for serious violations of the 1st referral: Warning 2nd referral: Loss of bus privilege for 1-3 days 3rd Referral: Loss of bus privilege for 3-5 days 4th Referral: Loss of bus privileges for a term to be determined by an administrator